egutierrezc93/template_course/README.md

 ## How to use it?
 ### 1. Create an empty github repository for your course
-This empty repository is going to contain all the laboratories and classes of the course in jupyter notebooks
+This empty repository is going to contain all the laboratories and classes of the course in jupyter notebooks.

+It is important to know that the name of this repo will be the `course id` of your course for the RLXMOOC platform.

 ### 2. Clone this repository in your computer
 You can clone this repository with a